 |Running time:||Approx. 90 min.|

-Ex-Victim Gru (spoken by Oliver Rohrbeck) and his wife Lucy (Martina Hill) have made it: They both work in the Anti-Victim League and raise their three adoptive daughters Margo, Edith and Agnes together.
+Ex-villain Gru (voiced by Oliver Rohrbeck) and his wife Lucy (Martina Hill) have made it: They both work at the Anti-Villain League and raise their three adopted daughters Margo, Edith and Agnes together.
 The perfect life, actually.
-But then Gru screws up an operation against the villain Balthazar Bratt, a former TV child star.
-And that means he and Lucy lose their jobs.
-Now of all times Gru learns that he has a twin brother who has been looking for him for a long time.
-Dru wants to convince his brother that they should continue the family heritage together and work as super villains.
-But Gru doesn't want to know.
-Only when Balthazar Bratt reappears to implement his crazy master plan does Gru realise that he urgently needs help to stop this villain…
+But then Gru botches a mission against villain Balthazar Bratt, a former TV child star.
+And as a result, he and Lucy lose their jobs.
+Now, of all times, Gru learns that he has a twin brother who has been looking for him for a long time.
+Dru wants to convince his brother that they should continue the family legacy together and work as super villains.
+Gru, however, wants no part of that.
+It's only when Balthazar Bratt reappears to implement his insane master plan that Gru realizes he desperately needs help to stop this villain.

-The German dubbing of part 3 has been very successful again for long stretches, which is primarily due to Oliver Rohrbeck, who this time can lend two characters his unmistakable voice.
-There's not really much to criticize about this movie.
-Nevertheless, there is a lack of enthusiasm after the first two parts, because nothing new is offered.
-But an amusing second helping of what you liked the first time is not wrong!
-In the hope of a more original fourth part for "Ich - Einfach unveresserlich 3" there is a very clear one: Banana… umhmmm… absolutely worth seeing!
+The German dubbing of part 3 is again very successful over long stretches, which is primarily due to Oliver Rohrbeck, who is allowed to lend his unmistakable voice to two characters this time.
+There is really not much to criticize in this film.
+Nevertheless, the great enthusiasm, which has set after the first two parts, is missing, because simply nothing new is offered.
+But an amusing follow-up of what you already liked the first times isn't wrong!
+Hoping for a more original fourth part, the bottom line for I - Simply Incorrigible 3 is still a very clear: Banana. ähhmmm. absolutely worth seeing!